-I’ve been a long-term fan of the piece ‘Vexations’ by Erik Satie, having made a group of nine installations in music practice rooms as alternative interpretations for my final BA degree at Bath Spa University.
+I’m a long-term fan of the piece ‘Vexations’ by Erik Satie, having made a group of nine installations in music practice rooms as alternative interpretations for my final BA degree at Bath Spa University.
 Since then, I’ve shown various ‘automated performances’ of the piece, and collaborated with others on live events in homage to Vexations.

 Vexations is a short piano piece by Satie, which takes on another dimension when his instruction at the top of the score is taken seriously, which asked the performer to play the piece 840 times without a break, very slowly, which can take as long as 24 hours.

 Most recently, as a response to the ‘lockdown’ conditions we all found ourselves in